dynaum/ch/Readme.md

 ## ch [sheet]

-Outputs contents of the first sheet matching [sheet]
+Outputs contents of the first sheet matching [sheet].
+For example if the cheat sheet 'css.properties.transitions.sheet' is available you may use `ch transitions`, `ch css.properties.tran`, etc. As long as only one sheet matches it will open (or the first match).

 ## ch locate [sheet]